'Wonderful Christmastime' by Paul McCartney: The making of the divisive seasonal single

 Who wrote – and played – on 'Wonderful Christmastime'?

-When he left the band and released his solo debut McCartney he wrote, recorded and produced everything himself once more.
+When he left The Beatles and released his solo debut McCartney he wrote, recorded and produced everything himself once more.

 After that, he collaborated closely with his wife Linda on Ram and of course with Wings, but by the time of the band's last album Back to the Egg in 1979, Paul was doing almost all the writing himself.